Milovan1995/Milovan1995/README.md

-# Hi there!
+# Hello!

-I'm a front-end developer at Logate d.o.o. in Podgorica, Montenegro
+I'm a front-end developer from Podgorica, Montenegro.

 ## Technologies